 "See if you can find a little word inside of the bigger word."
-(If your child can read the word 'or', he may be able to use that knowledge to figure out the word 'more'.)
+(If your child can read the word 'or', she may be able to use that knowledge to figure out the word 'port'.)

-"See if you can find a word part that you recognize."
-(If your child knows the word part 'ing', he may be able to use that knowledge to figure out the word 'thing'.)
+"See if you can find a part of the word that you recognize."
+(If your child knows the word part 'ing', he may be able to use that knowledge to figure out the word 'thing'.
+If "ing" is a suffix added to the end of a word, have your child cover the suffix and figure out the base word and then blend the base word and suffix together.)